FedDAG: Federated DAG Structure Learning

 \section{Related work}

-Two mainstreams named constraint-based and score-based methods push the development of causal discovery.
-Constraint-based methods, including PC and fast causal inference (FCI) \citep{spirtes2001causation}, take conditional independence constraints induced from the observed distribution to decide the graph skeleton and part of the directions.
-Another branch of methods \citep{chickering2002optimal} define a score function, which evaluate the fitness between the distribution and graph, and identify the graph $\mathcal{G}$ with the highest score after searching the DAG space.
+Two mainstreams, named constraint-based and score-based methods, push the development of DAG structure learning.
+Constraint-based methods, including SGS and PC \citep{spirtes2001causation}, take conditional independence constraints induced from the observed distribution to decide the graph skeleton and part of the directions.
+Another branch of methods \citep{chickering2002optimal} define a score function, which evaluates the fitness between the distribution and graph, and identifies the graph $\mathcal{G}$ with the highest score after searching the DAG space.
 To avoid solving the combinatorial optimization problem, NOTEARS \citep{zheng2018dags} introduces an equivalent acyclicity constraint and formulates a fully continuous optimization for searching the graph.
-Following this work, many works leverages this constraint to non-linear case~\citep{zheng2020learning, lachapelle2020gradient, zhu2020causal, wang2021ordering, gao2021dag}, interventional data~\citep{brouillard2020differentiable}, time-series data~\citep{pamfil2020dynotears}, and unmeasured confounding~\citep{bhattacharya2021differentiable}.
-DAG-NoCurl~\citep{yu2021nocurl} and NOFEARS~\citep{wei2020nofears} focus on the optimization aspect.
+Following this work, many works leverages this constraint to non-linear case~\citep{ng2019graph, zheng2020learning, lachapelle2020gradient, zhu2020causal, wang2021ordering, gao2021dag, ng2022masked}, low-rank graph~\citep{fang2020low}, interventional data~\citep{brouillard2020differentiable, ke2019learning, scherrer2021learning}, time-series data~\citep{pamfil2020dynotears}, incomplete data~\citep{gao2022missdag, geffner2022deep} and unmeasured confounding~\citep{bhattacharya2021differentiable}.
+GOLEM~\citep{ng2020role} leverages the full likelihood and soft constraint to solve the optimization problem. \citet{ng2022convergence}, DAG-NoCurl~\citep{yu2021nocurl} and NOFEARS~\citep{wei2020nofears} focus on the optimization aspect.

-The second line of related work is on the Overlapping Datasets (OD)~\citep{danks2009intergrating, tillman2011learning, triantafillou2015constraint, huang2020causal2} problem in causal discovery.
-OD assumes each dataset owns observations of partial variables and targets learning the integrated DAG from multiple datasets.
-In these works, data from different sites need to be put together on a central server.
+The second line of related work is on the Overlapping Datasets (OD)~\citep{danks2009intergrating, tillman2011learning, triantafillou2015constraint, huang2020causal2} problem in DAG structure learning.
+However, OD assumes that each dataset owns observations of partial variables and targets learning the integrated DAG from multiple datasets.
+In these works, data from different sites need to be collected on a central server.